-Beckfoot Allerton (Primary School)

-Beckfoot Allerton joined the Trust in September 2016, converting with an Outstanding Ofsted rating but with outcomes that had stalled.
-A new headteacher was appointed in September 2017 and the school is in a period of transition.
-A Trust support plan has been developed to quality assure student progress data and ensure clarity of purpose for school improvement priorities.
+Beckfoot Allerton (Primary School) joined the Trust in September 2016, converting with an Outstanding Ofsted rating but with outcomes that had stalled.
+A new headteacher was appointed in September 2017 and the school has been in a period of transition.
+During the year, the school was inspected and received a Requires Improvement rating, consistent with the Trust's expectations.
+The report noted the trustee's 'knowledge and expertise in leading school improvement'.
+Results in 2019 indicate the school is now rapidly improving.

-Beckfoot Allerton Primary School Allerton Allerton (figures correct at time of publication) 2017 2018 Total number of pupils on roll (all ages) 482 477 Key Stage 2 Attainment (% of pupils reaching the expected standard) Reading, Writing Maths Expected Standard 41% 33% Reading Expected Standard 59% 50% Writing Expected Standard 59% 52% Maths Expected Standard 63% 57%
+Beckfoot Allerton Primary School Allerton Allerton (figures correct at time of publication) 2018 2019 Total number of pupils on roll (all ages) 477 454 Key Stage 2 Attainment (% of pupils reaching the expected standard) Reading, Writing Maths Expected Standard 33% 65% Reading Progress -4.9 -0.9 Writing Progress -3.9 -1.9 Maths Progress -1.8 0.4

-Beckfoot (Secondary School)

-Beckfoot joined the Trust in 2013 with a Good Ofsted rating.
+Beckfoot (Secondary School) joined the Trust in 2013 with a Good Ofsted rating.
 In 2014, it was graded by Ofsted as Outstanding and it gained a World Class School Quality Mark in 2016.
-The school's KS4 Progress 8 outcomes in 2018 are above average and the school continues to perform consistently above national averages on all attainment measures.
+The school's KS4 Progress 8 outcomes in 2019 dropped a little and the school continues to perform consistently above national averages on attainment measures that also dipped a little in the year.

+Beckfoot School Beckfoot Beckfoot

-Beckfoot School (figures correct at time of publication) Beckfoot 2017 Beckfoot 2018
+(figures correct at time of publication) 2018 2019

-Total number of pupils on roll (all ages) 1,629 1642
+Total number of pupils on roll (all ages) 1642 1666

 Key Stage 4 Progress

-Progress 8 0.12 0.27
+Progress 8 0.28 0.13

 Key Stage 4 Attainment

-9-4 in English + Maths "Basics" 68% 78%
+9-4 in English + Maths "Basics" 78% 70%

-9-5 in English + Maths "Basics" 49% 54%
+9-5 in English + Maths "Basics" 55% 45%

-Key Stage 5 A Level Attainment , , , , , , , , , , , , , , , , , , , ,
+Key Stage 5 A Level Attainment

 Average point score per A level entry expressed as a grade C+ C+

-Hazelbeck (Secondary Special School)

-Hazelbeck special school joined the Trust in 2013 with a Requires Improvement Ofsted rating.
-In 2015, Ofsted graded it Outstanding.
-Outcomes for students have continued to improve and in 2018, 90% of sixth form students attained four or more external accreditations.
-The school was accredited as a 'Research School' in 2018 reflecting its reputation for innovation and creativity.
+Hazelbeck (Secondary Special School) joined the Trust in 2013 with a Requires Improvement Ofsted rating.
+In 2015, Ofsted graded it Outstanding and it received a second Outstanding rating when inspected in 2019.
+Outcomes for students have continued to improve and in 2019, 100% of sixth form students attained four or more external accreditations.
+In recognition of its sustained success, the school was accredited as a 'World Class School' in 2019.

-Hazelbeck School All learners 2016 Making and exceeding expected progress 2017 Making and exceeding expected progress 2018 Making and exceeding expected progress
+Hazelbeck School All learners 2017 Making and exceeding expected progress 2018 Making and exceeding expected progress 2019 Making and exceeding expected progress

-Total number of pupils on roll 126 132 142
+Total number of pupils on roll 132 142 144

-English 89% 83% 92%
+English 83% 92% 88%

-Maths 78% 82% 92%
+Maths 82% 92% 77%

-Science 93% 85% 82%
+Science 85% 82% n/a